BRChatman/Azure---Resource-Group-and-Virtual-Machine-Creation/README.md

   <img src="https://i.imgur.com/BRsJSKY.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <br />
-Next you will be sent to the next screen which is the start of your VM Configuration.
+Next you will be sent to a screen to start your Virtual Machine Configuration.
 Your first task is to select an active
 <p>
 "Subscription".
-The next task is to select or create a Resource Group, Virtual Machine name, Region and operating system.
+The next task is to select or create a Resource Group, Virtual Machine name, Region and Operating System.
 <img src="https://i.imgur.com/vci1VQN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
  Create the name for your Resource Group here, remember that this name is character sensitive.